Gifted and Talent Development

-- All second-grade students enrolled in District 196 are universally screened.
+- All second-grade and fourth grade students enrolled in District 196 are universally screened.

-- In 2019-20, all third-grade students enrolled in District 196 are universally screened.
-In 2020-21 and moving forward, all fourth-grade students will be universally screened.
+- In 2021-22, all third-grade students enrolled in District 196 will be universally screened as well.

-- Students in grades 4 and 5 who are not previously identified but are demonstrating outstanding abilities may be screened by school request with parent permission.
+- Students in grade 5 who are not previously identified but are demonstrating outstanding abilities may be identified by school request following a data collection process.

-The identification process begins in October and ends in April.
+The identification process begins in October and ends in March.
 There is no screening available outside of this process.
 Notification will be mailed to the families of identified students in March.
 An appeals process will be available.
 Information about the appeals process will be posted in March.

 Currently enrolled students

-If a student has been identified in another district or state, contact Teri Emery, K-8 GT Lead Teacher, Teri.Emery@district196.org, for information about documentation for identification in District 196.
+If a student has been identified in another district or state, contact Teri Emery, K-8 GTD District Lead, Teri.Emery@district196.org, for information about documentation for identification in District 196.